-1. Advisory Council Member Responsibilities
+1. Director Responsibilities

-The Federal Home Loan Bank of Indianapolis (the "Bank") expects each member of the Bank's Affordable Housing Advisory Council (an "Advisory Council Member") to maintain the highest standards of honesty, integrity, impartiality and conduct at all times.
-Advisory Council Members are expected to conduct themselves both professionally and personally so as to avoid engaging in activities that appear to compromise, that have the potential to compromise, or that actually compromise the Advisory Council Member's duties and responsibilities to the Bank or negatively impact the Bank's regulatory compliance, name, reputation for integrity or the perceived competence of the Affordable Housing Advisory Council (the "Advisory Council") or the Bank's management or Board of Directors (the "Board").
+The Federal Home Loan Bank of Indianapolis (the "Bank") expects each member of its Board of Directors ("Director") to maintain the highest standards of honesty, integrity, impartiality and conduct, at all times.
+Directors are expected to conduct themselves both professionally and personally so as to avoid engaging in activities that appear to compromise, that have the potential to compromise, or that actually compromise, the Director's duties and responsibilities to the Bank or negatively impact the Bank's regulatory compliance, name, reputation for integrity or the perceived competence of the Bank's management and Board of Directors (the "Board").
 These requirements are essential because of the Bank's unique role in serving public policy as a Government-Sponsored Enterprise ("GSE"), as well as the Bank's fundamental responsibility to its Members.
-As such, each Advisory Council Member has duties of both care and loyalty to the Bank.
+As such, a Director has duties of both care and loyalty to the Bank.

-Advisory Council Members are expected to constantly exercise individual judgment as to whether their actions will meet these standards when viewed through the eyes of the law, the Federal Housing Finance Agency (the "Finance Agency"), the Board, Members and the general public.
+Directors are expected to constantly exercise individual judgment as to whether their actions will meet these standards when viewed through the eyes of the law, the Federal Housing Finance Agency (the "Finance Agency"), the Board, Members and the general public.

-Advisory Council Members have an obligation to avoid any action, whether or not specifically prohibited by law, Finance Agency regulations, Bank policy or by this Code of Conduct and Conflict of Interest Policy for Affordable Housing Advisory Council Members (the "Code of Conduct"), which might result in (i) the use of an Advisory Council Member's position for personal gain, (ii) giving preferential treatment to any organization or person, (iii) losing independence or impartiality, (iv) making decisions outside official channels, or (v) adversely affecting the confidence of the public in the integrity of the Bank or any Federal Home Loan Bank (an "FHLBank").
+Directors have an obligation to avoid any action, whether or not specifically prohibited by law, Finance Agency regulations, Bank policy or by this Code of Conduct and Conflict of Interest Policy for Directors (the "Code of Conduct"), which might result in (i) the use of a Director's position for personal gain, (ii) giving preferential treatment to any organization or person, (iii) losing independence or impartiality, (iv) making decisions outside official channels, or (v) adversely affecting the confidence of the public in the integrity of the Bank or any Federal Home Loan Bank ("FHLBank").

 There are numerous federal, state and local laws that apply to the Bank, including but not limited to the regulations and policies of the Securities and Exchange Commission ("SEC"), the Financial Crimes Enforcement Network ("FinCEN"), and the Finance Agency.
-Advisory Council Members are expected to conduct all Bank business dealings in accordance with these laws and regulations.
-Violating any of them could subject the Advisory Council Member or the Bank to criminal and civil penalties.
-Questions about any laws or how they apply to particular situations, should be discussed with the Bank's General Counsel or his or her designee (the "General Counsel").
+Directors are expected to conduct all Bank business dealings in accordance with these laws and regulations.
+Violating any of them could subject the Director or the Bank to criminal and civil penalties.
+Questions about any laws or how they apply to particular situations should be discussed with the Bank's General Counsel or his or her designee (the "General Counsel").

-Advisory Council Members are responsible for being familiar with and complying with the Code of Conduct and all its provisions as well as with and complying with all Bank policies that are applicable to Advisory Council Members and their duties.
+Directors are responsible for being familiar with and complying with the Code of Conduct and all its provisions, as well as with all Bank policies that are applicable to Directors and Director duties.
 These include, but are not limited to the Disclosure Policy, the Anti-Fraud Policy, the Policy Prohibiting Insider Trading of Securities, and the Whistleblower Policy.
-Advisory Council Members are expected to conduct

-Bank business in compliance with all Bank policies.
+Directors are expected to conduct Bank business in compliance with all applicable Bank policies.
 Questions about these requirements should be discussed with the General Counsel.

-Any violation of the Code of Conduct, any Bank policy referenced herein, or any other Bank policy to which Advisory Council Members are otherwise subject, as well as any potential or reasonably likely failure to continue to meet the qualifications to be appointed an Advisory Council Member1, will be cause for corrective action, such as review by the Board and, potentially, a request for divestment of a conflicting Financial Interest or a request of resignation or removal from the Advisory Council.
+Any violation of the Code of Conduct, any Bank policy referenced herein, or any other Bank policy to which Directors are otherwise subject, as well as any potential or reasonably likely failure to continue to meet Finance Agency director eligibility requirements, will be cause for corrective action, such as review by the Board and, potentially, a request for divestment of a conflicting Financial Interest or a request of resignation.
+In addition, the Bank's management may consult with the Finance Agency regarding such violation.
 These actions may be in addition to any civil or criminal penalties or sanction, or immediate removal required by Finance Agency regulations or applicable law.